Panzanella Tuscan Summer Bread Salad

 Good add-ins would be any stone fruit.
 Using copious tomatoes adds a wide variety of colors, textures, and flavors.

 You can use zucchini in place of the cucumber.
-Try adding in a few pinches of dried herbs such as red pepper flakes, greek oregano, or marjoram if you have them.
+Try adding in a few pinches of dried herbs.
+Use red pepper flakes, greek oregano, or marjoram if you have them.
 This is not necessary as the dressing really can stand alone and is packed with flavor.

 I have made this with cornbread and ciabatta croutons which are both wonderful.
 Cut your bread into 1 inch cubes and bake at 300 degrees for 10-15 minutes.
 Remove from oven and turn/toss and bake for another 10 minutes or until completed dried and crunchy.